Biteduhub/Bitcoin-Literacy-Hub/README.md

 👥 Team Contributions
 This repository is maintained by a collaborative team of:
-💻 Developers – Building tools and resources.
-✍️ Content Creators – Crafting educational content and research.
+✍️ Educators – Crafting educational content and research.
 🎙️ Advocates – Spreading financial literacy and awareness.

 Together, we are creating a network for financial education and empowerment.